Do you have stuff you’d like to get rid of but it is too good to put in the rubbish or too bulky to take to your local second-hand store?

 On Sunday from 9am onwards, display the poster on your letter box and place items at the site no earlier than 9am.

 Then at 5pm remove any items left as if they are left outside your property for extended periods you’ll be in breach of a bylaw.

-For more information and to register your address click here.
+For more information go to the Second Hand Sunday page and to register your address got to the online form.